SumathiGit/FA/README.md

-Creating a API using FastAPI with REDIS Database
+**Creating a API using FastAPI with REDIS Database**

-SET key value pair
-GET key value pair
-SET and GET hash values
-Redis Keys
-Pipeline
+step1:
+>hash.py >> Create hashes using hset and add them into redis db

+step2:
+>Add all the hashes into single set using sadd

+step3:
+>connection.py >> made a connection with Redis db using redis_cache

+step4:
+>main.py >> Access db with GET,SET,and POST methods

+step5:
+>To run API : uvicorn main:app --reload